Square Root Of 224 Simplified

 • Trial and Error: This method involves testing different perfect squares to see if they divide evenly into the number under the radical.
 You would start with smaller perfect squares and work your way up.
 This method can be time-consuming for larger numbers.

 • Using a Calculator: While calculators can provide a decimal approximation of the square root, they don't directly show the simplified radical form.
-Therefore, using a calculator alongside the prime factorization method is often the most efficient approach for verification and handling larger numbers.
+Which means, using a calculator alongside the prime factorization method is often the most efficient approach for verification and handling larger numbers.

 Elaborating on the Mathematical Concepts